Goodmayes railway station: Services

+Historic

 After electrification in 1949 an even off-peak service pattern of three trains each way per hour evenly spaced was introduced.
 In 1952 the down trains were at 12, 32 and 52 minutes past the hour, all trains going to Gidea Park, while in peak hours there were additional trains, some running to/from Shenfield.
 Over 30 years later the pattern had not altered significantly so that in 1984 there were: